MGM Resorts is MLB’s official gaming partner after NBA, NHL

-NEW YORK (AP) — MGM Resorts has made its third deal in four months with a major U.S. sports league, becoming Major League Baseball’s official gaming partner in the U.S. and Japan.
+NEW YORK (AP) — MGM Resorts has made its third deal in four months with a major U.S. sports league, becoming Major League Baseball’s official gambling partner in the U.S. and Japan.

 Baseball Commissioner Rob Manfred said Tuesday that MGM will become an MLB-authorized gaming operator and will promote itself with teams and on the MLB Network, MLB.com and the MLB At Bat app.

+Manfred says “there’s been a huge change in public opinion” on sports gambling “and it has presented an opportunity for all sports and baseball in particular.”
+He adds “we have to take advantage of every opportunity to drive engagement by fans.”

-MGM in August became the exclusive official gaming partner of the NBA and WNBA, and the first official sports betting partner of the NHL last month.
+MGM in August became the official gambling partner of the NBA and WNBA, and the first official sports betting partner of the NHL last month.

 Most Read Business Stories